Use the

 Seto MARUTTO Museum Tourism Association

-Seto in Aichi Prefecture is a pottery town with more than 1,000 years of history, that is home to two of Japan’s six ancient kilns.
-The city is also the largest producer of glass materials in Japan.
+Seto in Aichi Prefecture is a pottery town with more than 1,000 years of history.
+Home to two of Japan’s six ancient kilns, the city is also the largest producer of glass materials in Japan.

 The tour extends throughout Seto City, with hina dolls almost everywhere you look, from community centers to local shops.
-There are ceramic workshops for those who’d like to make their own hina doll souvenir, and look out too for the special lunches and sweets available for a limited time at around 30 stores in the city.
+There are ceramics workshops for those who’d like to make their own hina doll souvenir.
+Also look out for the special lunches and sweets available for a limited time at around 30 stores in the city.

 Seto Hina Meguri takes place annually from late January to early March.